tr8dr/tr8dr.github.io/_posts/2017-12-09-Crypto-Valuation.markdown

 - strategies
 ---

 Bitcoin has entered the mainstream, though not in a way that is particularly useful.
 Many, including myself, are calling a bubble in Bitcoin.
-As with many bubbles when the "mom and pops" and non-professional investors get into a buying frenzy, historically this has benn associated with the last stages of a bubble.
+As with many bubbles when the "mom and pops" and non-professional investors get into a buying frenzy, historically this has been associated with the last stages of a bubble.
 Momentum from individual buying may persist for some time, potentially in cycles of buying dips, so would not want to get short, without a strong view on sentiment (the only fundamental for bitcoin right now in my opinion).

 All that aside, I want to discuss bitcoin and other crypto currencies from a **fundamentals-based valuation perspective** in this article.
 Bear with me while I get to my point towards the end.